mustafaalbassam/WebCiter-Mechine-Learning-Project/README.md

 After training and testing the data using the four models above, we concluded that Random Forest is the winner among the four models, achieving an accuracy rate of 97%.

 # Future Considerations:
-For future work, we would like to build a fully interactive dashboard for the phishing detection system that will allow people to search and track URLs themselves.
-Also, we would like to include live learning so that new phishing attack patterns can constantly be learned and enhanced.
+For future work, we would like to expand our dashboard by adding more features and services for the users.
+Also, we would like to include live learning capability so that new phishing attack patterns can constantly be learned and enhanced.

 ![image](https://user-images.githubusercontent.com/51243880/138733811-da8886d8-8b52-4757-b80e-f00b3f2733d7.png)